Admission to the Master Archaeology programme, specifically the track Archaeological Science.

 3) Individual supervision

-Start-up meeting discussing the topic;
+Start-up meeting to discuss the research topic;

 Meeting on feedback and discussion of the research plan (before submission of the research proposal);

-Meeting discussing the progress of the research;
+Meeting to discuss the progress of the research;

 You can always ask for an appointment, but the supervisor may ask for a progress report as well.